 This month I was a guest on episode #8 of the opposable thumbs podcast.
-The podcast is hosted by Rob Ray and Taylor Hokanson and on each episode the hosts and a guest tackle a creative challenge and then discuss the results, discoveries, problems and solutions.
+The podcast is hosted by Rob Ray and Taylor Hokanson and on each episode, the hosts and a guest tackle a creative challenge and then discuss the results, discoveries, problems, and solutions.
 I was very excited about it when I listened to the first episode so a made a gift and sent it their way last April.

 This was my first podcast and it was a really nice experience.
 Rob and Taylor were super welcoming and very organized.
-They had an agenda and documents about what to expect as a guest, which were very helpful.
+They had an agenda and documents about what to expect as a guest, which was very helpful.
 And while recording the podcast we were able to exchange notes and pictures using slack.

 Part of my inspiration was XKCD comic number 936 on Password Security.
 My intention was to make a sort of analog password generator that looked good and was nice to handle.
 So I made a “flexi-cube” (I’m not sure if this is the technical name).
 This video tutorial by pocket83 was very helpful, I mostly used it for inspiration but it really covers the basics if you want to make your own.

 Part of the fun was making a jig for cutting the poplar squares using the table saw sled: